Total trekking time: Approx 5 hours

-Trek from this from this place to the heart shaped lake was easier as compared to some places which we had already overcome.
+Trek from this place to the heart-shaped lake was easier as compared to some places which we had already overcome.
 The grass in this section is 2-3 feet high.
 However, it won’t be a problem unless you are trying to create a trail of your own.
-As we crossed this section we were discussing on the great King Cobras which inhibit in the grasslands of Kerala.
-This actually helped as we did not digress the proper path and venture on our own. :P. After that on crossing this hill, we get to see a glimpse of the heart shaped lake.
+As we crossed this section we were discussing the great King Cobras which inhibit the grasslands of Kerala.
+This actually helped as we did not digress the proper path and venture on our own. :P. After that on crossing this hill, we get to see a glimpse of the heart-shaped lake.

-To me, the lake seemed artificial and its beauty over-hyped.
+Personally, the lake seemed artificial and its beauty over-hyped.
 Phrases attached to this lake like “The love lake” are erroneous exaggerations.
 None the less it marked the end of the arduous trek which took around 3.5 hrs.
-Although the lake wasn’t as alluring as expected but the surrounding views combined with the weather at the top was exquisite which made it worth.
+Although the lake wasn’t as alluring as expected but the surrounding views combined with the weather at the top were exquisite which made it worth it.
 Make sure to go around the lake to get an enthralling view of the Western Ghats and the Nilgiris.
 We sat near the lake for around 1 hour after we washed our feet in the lake water and took lots of group pictures before we started our down trip.